Monday, December 13, 2010

 since she was hungry and I

-was on.
+Am Legend was on.
 Before completely resorting to cannibalism

 Ke suggested we go to Euphoria, which wound up being very interesting